How To Register An LLC In Tennessee [2023 Guide]

 Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, that helps to protect the business owner’s personal assets.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

-Step 1: Name the LLC
+Step 1: Choose a Name for the LLC

 – Limited Liability Company